 Infant/Toddler Option

 Workforce Development Degree

 Program Description:

 This degree plan is designed to prepare students to work with infants and toddlers.
 Courses focus on the social, emotional, physical, intellectual, and language development of children birth to three years of age.
 Students learn developmentally appropriate program design and activities for infants and toddlers.
 Students gain practical knowledge and skills necessary for effective communication, nurturing, and facilitating optimal development for infants and toddlers.

-Note: Students who intend to follow this degree plan must complete a one-page information sheet and obtain a Criminal Background Investigation packet from the Liberal Arts Division Office at West Campus.
-Students are responsible for the current fee and returning their Criminal Background reports to the appropriate TCC office.
-Once the TCC Administration notifies the Liberal Arts Division at West Campus that a student has received criminal background and sex offender clearance, the Liberal Arts Division Office will notify that student that he/she may enroll in Child Development laboratory courses.
+NOTE: Tulsa Community College's Child Development Academic Program requires that all child development students enrolling in a child development laboratory course obtain a criminal background check at their own expense and provide a copy of a current Tuberculosis Skin Test (TB) test with a negative reading (within the past year).
+Students must fill out and submit a Background Student Information Form along with Background Check Consent Form to the West Campus Child Development Academic Program office (S 128) or West Campus Liberal Arts office (L 144).
+Call 918-595-8177 or 918-595-8079 for more information.

 NOTE: Employment in child care requires CPR Certification.
 Students may meet this requirement by taking PHED 2212 under controlled electives.

 Degree Awarded: Associate in Applied Science

 For More Information Contact: